EcomGraduates/ez-image-gen/README.md

 - `sharp` - A high-performance Node.js image processing library used to generate images.
 - `yargs` & `@yargs/helpers` - Libraries to help build interactive command-line tools by parsing arguments and generating an elegant user interface.
 - `fs` & `path` - Core Node.js modules to handle the file system and file paths.
+- `canvas` - A Node.js module that provides a Canvas API for Node.js, used for image manipulation such as applying opacity to watermarks.

 ## Usage